project-ida/notes/Nucleonics.md

 From the energy perspective that our mission statement focusses on, practicality means that we need to be able to:

 - Accelerate nuclear transitions by many orders of magnitude
-- Transfer nuclear energy from one type of nucleus to another
+- Transfer nuclear energy non-radiatively from one nucleus to another
 - Control nuclear transitions with low frequency stimulation
 - Extract nuclear energy in benign forms